jsrubin/programming-interview-prep/core language/interview_questions_fe.md

 }
 ```

-Follow up questions can be: what happens if you have one large item that takes 2 spaces to store?
+#### Follow up questions can be
+What happens if you have one large item that takes 2 spaces to store?
 What methods would you add to manage the inventory?
 How would you deal with giving change if the machine is limited by the amount of coins?
 What if we have different items in the same slot?